 This document will go through the steps to help with the process of a WI enlarging –

 WI enlargements must be conducted by a WI Adviser.
-I

 Enlargement process:

 Enlarging means one WI is absorbed by another to establish a new enlarged WI and this may be an alternative to suspension.